ClickCease

 Background

 Cardinal Logistics Limited is a nationwide logistics business dealing with FMCG customers and employing approximately 500 employees.
-Mr Moller worked for Cardinal as a Class 5 Driver.
+Mr Moller worked for Cardinal as a professional Class 5 Driver.
 He had signed an individual employment agreement in July 2014.
 That agreement required him to comply with Cardinal's policies and procedures, including its drug and alcohol policy.

 The employment agreement included a drug testing clause.
 It recognised Cardinal's interest in maintaining a safe and healthy workplace, described safety-sensitive roles and environments, and permitted random testing for safety-sensitive roles.
 It also permitted reasonable cause testing where Cardinal had reasonable grounds to suspect that an employee was under the influence of drugs or alcohol, or where there had been an incident involving a potential compromise of health and safety standards.